-We are excited to announce a new teaching.
-We call it — The Walk-Breathe 2 step.
+We are excited to announce our newest teaching.
 This dance-like, wellness modality is grounded in linking the rhythms of walking and breathing together.
 In-breath and out-breath, with stepping.

 Let’s begin the adventure.

 Of course, when we walk, we must breathe.

 The first step in going from “just walking” is to notice the natural relationship between the two actions.
 Where the steps fall, in relation to where inhale and exhale happen.

 From here, our experience can be shaped by being aware of the patterns we may already be making.
 Thinking in approximations — do we inhale with one, two steps or three?
 Exhale with two, three or more?